dpobel/damien.pobel.fr/src/post/ez-publish-shell.md

 without the need to learn the [eZ Publish API](http://pubsvn.ez.no/doxygen/trunk/LS/html/index.html) in details or to provide a quick interface to developers.
-[The source code is available](/files/ezshell-0.01.tar.gz) if someone is interested...
+[The source code is available](/files/ezshell-0.01.tar.gz) if someone is interested…